rjohnsen/predefender.com/content/about/cv.md

 Senior Systems Consultant September 2011 - January 2015.
 Oslo, Norway

 > In my role as Senior Systems Consultant at Making Waves AS, I specialized in Security, focusing on improving software development processes.
 I managed in-house penetration testing using tools like Acunetix Web Vulnerability Scanner, BurpSuite, custom tools, and browser extensions.
 I also researched attack vectors, delivered presentations, and published materials to enhance the organization’s security, improving the overall security profile of the development process.
 In addition, I worked as a web developer in the Open Source PHP department, primarily focusing on the LAMPP stack.
-I used tools such as Acunetix, PHP XML, MySQL, Apache, MongoDB, eZ Publish, Apache JMeter for load testing, EPiServer, ElasticSearch, and .NET 4.x

 _Achievements: Started incorporating security into the development process in forms of vulnerability scanning, loadtesting and unit testing._

-_Relevant Technologies_: Acunetix, .NET (C#), PHP, PowerShell
+_Relevant Technologies_: Acunetix, PHP XML, MySQL, Apache, MongoDB, eZ Publish, Apache JMeter for load testing, EPiServer, ElasticSearch, PowerShell and .NET 4.x

 ### bMenu